ajitesh13/cppcode/README.md

 ## Contribution to this project

 * Feel free to give a PR to improve this project, have a look over [CONTRIBUTING.md](CONTRIBUTING.md) for understanding this project anatomy.
-* Open a issue if you could discover a problem in the extension or for any new idea.
+* Open a issue [here](https://github.com/Ajitesh13/cppcode/issues) if you could discover a problem in the extension or for any new idea.

+## Licence

+#### GNU GPLv3

+Permissions of this strong copyleft license are conditioned on making available complete source code of licensed works and modifications, which include larger works using a licensed work, under the same license.
+Copyright and license notices must be preserved.
+Contributors provide an express grant of patent rights.

 **Happy Coding!!!**